-The following describes the types of fixed-income securities in which the Fund principally invests:
+The following describes the fixed-income securities in which the Fund and the Underlying Fund principally invest:

-Corporate Debt Securities (A Fixed-Income Security)
+Corporate Debt Securities (A Type of Fixed-Income Security)

 Corporate debt securities are fixed-income securities issued by businesses.
 Notes, bonds, debentures and commercial paper are the most prevalent types of corporate debt securities.
-The Fund may also purchase interests in bank loans to companies.
-The credit risks of corporate debt securities vary widely among issuers.
+The Fund and the Underlying Fund may also purchase interests in bank loans to companies.
+The credit risks of corporate-debt securities vary widely among issuers.